 The Live Oak Choir is made up of dedicated church members and friends, and we generally sing two Sundays per month, with rehearsals taking place on Wednesday nights.
 Choir has been as small as 8 people, and as large as 25 through the years.
 When we have more, we have learned large, challenging works and presented them on Choir Sundays each spring.
 When we are smaller, we sing the music we are capable of doing well.
 Our goal is to become unified and absorbed in the task of connecting to the listener, “to touch the full range of human emotions”, to quote Rebecca Parker and John Buehrens.
 It might sound grandiose, but when it happens it feels wonderful.

 Most choir members know how to read music, or they have had some introduction to it as a child or youth.
 We use a computer program that plays recordings of the vocal parts as the notes are viewed.
 It enables people who depend more on their ear to learn the music at home.
 I also enjoy helping people one on one.
 I don’t regard choir as limited to adults, but we do meet after work, from 7:30-9:00PM.
 As most people do not care to have young children out that late, we do not have child care.
-We have had babies in choir, if they can tolerate it!
-It is a nice way to give them some live music exposure.
+However, we have had babies and young children in the choir room with us during rehearsal, when it was necessary.
+It can be a nice way to give them some live music exposure.

-We like to see and hear kids and youth making music in our services, very much!
+We like to see and hear kids and youth making music in our services, very much.
 Do you have any who would like to lead a hymn with me, sing a song alone or with others, or play their instruments?
 Please encourage them, and talk to me.
-They add so much joy to the service.
-And they get so much out of it as well.
+They add so much joy to the service, and they benefit from knowing that their efforts are valued by the congregation.

 If you don’t see something you would like to do musically here, send me an email please, and I will try to help.

-I am thankful for the many volunteer musicians who have stuck with choir over the years, and for the band members who work so hard at producing their own Sunday services.
-All of you are my heroes.
-You all make the services complete; we couldn’t do it without you.
+I am thankful for the many volunteer musicians who have stuck with choir over the years, and for the band members who work so hard at producing their own Sunday services on special occasions.
+They all make our music program complete; we couldn’t do it without them.

 Rebecca Maze, Music Director firstname.lastname@example.org